top of page

 How Altitude affects coffee Quality: The hidden Science behind Elevation and Flavor

 Before coffee reaches your cup, it starts as a red cherry hanging on a mountain branch.
 The altitude where that tree grows — whether high in the Andes or low in tropical valleys — shapes the bean’s density, sweetness, acidity, and aroma.
 Altitude isn’t just a number.
-It’s one of the most important factors determining coffee quality , influencing everything from how fast cherries ripen to the way flavor compounds develop inside each bean.
-1. The Science: Why Higher Usually Mea
+It’s one of the most important factors determining coffee quality, influencing everything from how fast cherries ripen to the way flavor compounds develop inside each bean.
+1. The Science: Why Higher Usually Mean

 hoangminh vu